Endpoints Backup, protect against ransomware

 We often meet with customers who ask us what is more important to protect against ransomware – endpoint security or backup.
 Our answer – both, Equally!
 A good endpoint security solution should still be your first line of defense, with a backup strategy that has your back even if that defense fails.

-Endpoints are the primary attack vector for ransomware, and the class of systems most likely to be impacted.
+Endpoints are the primary attack vector for ransomware and the class of systems most likely to be impacted.
 What is interesting is that while ransomware is common knowledge in IT rooms, looking at endpoint backup as a defense mechanism is still an afterthought.
 Endpoint backup is still usually thought of as insurance against accidents like lost laptops, hard disks going bad, or coffee spills.
 But it can be a super-effective defense against ransomware and potentially be a huge money-saver for organizations big and small.

 When crafting your backup strategy, remember that backup is more than simply making a second copy of your data.
 A number of file synchronization solutions masquerade as “backup” solutions – but don’t cut the mustard.
-Remember that ransomware has the ability to replicate and spread across a network, erase files on an external drives connected to endpoints, identify and erase restore points and also infect backups.
+Remember that ransomware has the ability to replicate and spread across a network, erase files on an external drive connected to endpoints, identify and erase restore points and also infect backups.
 Having backup solutions and strategies that are resistant to such ransomware tactics is a necessity.

 Here are a few suggestions from one of our previous blog posts on what to look for in a good endpoint backup solution: